CoreySumma/CoreySumma/README.md

 <h2 align="center">Hi, I'm Corey</h1>
 <h3 align="center">A passionate full-stack developer.</h3>

-🌱 I’m currently implementing genertive AI technologies in an Agile environment as a contracted developer at a start up.
+🌱 I’m currently implementing generative AI technologies as a contracted developer at a start up.

 Please feel free to check out my projects on my ---> [Website Portfolio](https://coreysumma.github.io/portfolioweb/) <--- and learn a little bit more about me.